sathittham/line-bot-starter-nodejs/README.md

     -   In the "Messaging API" tab, you'll find a QR code for your bot.
     -   Scan it with your phone's LINE app to add the bot as a friend.
     -   Send it a message, and it will echo your message back to you!

 ---

+## 🔄 Updates in LINE SDK v10

+This project has been updated to use the latest LINE Bot SDK v10.0.0, which includes important API changes:

+### Key Changes:
+- **New Client Structure**: Replaced `line.Client()` with `line.messagingApi.MessagingApiClient()`
+- **Separate Middleware**: LINE middleware and messaging client now use separate configurations
+- **Updated API Format**: Message API calls now use the new v10 format
+- **Better Type Safety**: Improved TypeScript support and error handling

+### Migration Benefits:
+- ✅ Future-proof compatibility with LINE's latest features
+- ✅ Improved performance and reliability
+- ✅ Better error handling and debugging
+- ✅ Enhanced security with updated authentication

+---